 The schedule will be developed to have only one intern at a rotation site with minor exceptions where there may be overlap of interns, due to the length of the rotation.

 The internship does not offer health insurance for the interns.
-Interns must provide their own health insurance throughout the internship, and are required to have it during the rotation at some rotation sites.
+Interns must provide their own health insurance throughout the internship, and are required to have it at some rotation sites.

 The OSUDI program structure reflects the recognition that entry level Registered Dietitians (RD) require a diverse repertoire of skills to meet future practice needs.

 Rotation sites include facilities encompassing long-term health care, Women Infant and Children’s Supplemental Food Program, sanitation and menu planning, school foodservice and community nutrition education programs.
 In addition, traditional acute care settings round out the program developing intern skill in nutrition care for individuals.
-Interns gain insights into traditional practice in clinical, community and foodservice services, as well as in innovation and newer practice areas.
-They gain experience delivering food and/or nutrition services to young and older healthy and ill adults.
+Interns gain insights into traditional practice in clinical, community and foodservice services, as well as in innovation and newer practice areas such as primary care.
+They gain experience delivering food and/or nutrition services to pediatrics, adults, and geriatric populations in both preventative nutrition and treatment (medical nutrition therapy).

-An Intern will not rotate through most listed sites.
+An intern will only rotate through 6-7 sites.
 Rotations are located throughout the Mid-Willamette Valley.
 All interns should expect some commuting.
 If you plan to move to Oregon for the internship, locating near Salem, OR would be most central for the majority of the rotations.

-Interns are evaluated using a competency based rubric, which documents that each intern has achieved a “proficient” score (of 3 or higher) on all competencies and post-assessments.
+Interns are evaluated using a competency-based rubric, which documents that each intern has achieved a “proficient” score (of 3 or higher) on all competencies and post-assessments.
 Site evaluations for interns are kept to ensure that all interns have met this requirement.
-This must be completed within a maximum of 12 months in order to earn a Verification Statement of completion.
+This must be completed in order to earn a Verification Statement of completion.
 The director evaluates intern assessments, completes documents verifying completion and provides an exit interview for each intern.
 A signed Verification Statement documents completion and is sent in a timely manner to the Commission on Dietetic Registration (CDR) to register interns for the RD exam.

-Interns who do not complete assignments satisfactorily may be asked to extend the internship time until satisfactory completion can be attained and/or to re-do assignments (up to a maximum of 12 months).
+Interns who do not complete assignments satisfactorily may be asked to extend the internship time until satisfactory completion can be attained and/or to re-do assignments.
 Interns who are not proficient in specific competencies are told this during preceptor evaluation and the mid-year evaluation and may dictate the need to extend the internship rotation.
 Specific meetings with the director may be scheduled to ensure interns meet all internship requirements.

 The DI director provides each student with the most current Credential Registration Management System (CRMS) Registration Eligibility Application documentation from the (CDR).
 These forms are also available online at www.cdrnet.org

 Information about program evaluations and outcomes, program rules and requirements, Program Support Services, Information Management, Grievance Procedures and Program Assessment for Interns can be found in the OSUDI Student Handbook and the OSU Academic Regulations and Academic Calendar.
-Interns are expected to conduct themselves according to the Code of Ethics.
+Interns are expected to conduct themselves according to the Academy of Nutrition and Dietetics Code of Ethics.